wciesialka/equation-visualizer-py/README.md

-# riemann-sum-py
+# equation-visualizer-py
-Visualization of Riemann Sums
+Visualization of Equations